FilippoGurioli/test-2-code-llm/docs/experiments.md

 6 models * 7 test combinations * 3 case studies = 126 experiments
 ```

+## Data Collection

+To collect the data from the experiments, the `experiment` command of the CLI tool has been used.
+The configuration files for each case study are stored under the `experiment-configs` directory.

+Results have been collected in json format in order to be easily processable with python scripts for analysis and visualization.

 ### Manual experiments

 To better understand the performance of the models, some manual experiments have been conducted with available models online.
 In particular, the following models have been manually tested: